modelscope/FunASR/docs/academic_recipe/asr_recipe.md

 - `speed_perturb`: the range of speech perturbed
 - `exp_dir`: the path for saving experimental results
 - `tag`: the suffix of experimental result directory
+- `stage` start the recipe from the specified stage
+- `stop_stage` stop the recipe from the specified stage

 ### Stage 0: Data preparation
 This stage processes raw AISHELL-1 dataset `$raw_data` and generates the corresponding `wav.scp` and `text` in `$feats_dir/data/xxx`. `xxx` means `train/dev/test`.
 Here we assume users have already downloaded AISHELL-1 dataset.
 If not, users can download data [here](https://www.openslr.org/33/) and set the path for `$raw_data`.
 The examples of `wav.scp` and `text` are as follows: